-The importance of password security – our Five Top Tips
+The importance of password security for law firms– our Five Top Tips

 Despite the importance of password security being increasingly publicised, a recent UK study on behalf of the National Cyber Security Centre (NCSC) showed that 23.2 million of breached accounts were using “123456” as the password. “qwerty”, “iloveyou” and “password” are also near the top of the list of regularly used passwords.

 With the ongoing digitisation of the legal sector, clients and law firms alike are moving into an increasingly cloud-based environment.
 Whilst there are undeniable benefits in doing so, it’s now more important than ever to protect sensitive client and business data.